anddersonrds/anddersonrds/README.md

 I am a front-end developer, focused on always learning and evolving more in this dev universe.
 I currently work with ReactJs, NextJs and GraphQL at [Aceprint](https://aceprint.com.br/) <br>

-⚡ &nbsp;Currently mastering Typescript, Next.js, Domain Driven Design, TDD and Design Patterns ✉️ &nbsp;How to contact me: anddersonrds@gmail.com
+⚡ &nbsp;Currently mastering Typescript, Next.js, Domain Driven Design, TDD and Design Patterns.\
+✉️ &nbsp;How to contact me: anddersonrds@gmail.com.\
 🎮 &nbsp;Fun fact: Gamer and student of digital games, you can add me to have some games, my Steam ID: [AnddersonRds](https://steamcommunity.com/id/anddersonrds/)

 ### 🛠 &nbsp;Tech Stack